 Children learn about keeping safe through the childminder's effective support.
-For example, she teaches them about road safety and enables them to participate in regular fire drills.
+For example, he and his assistants teach the children about keeping safe when moving between play areas especially when on the stairs.
+The children also participate in regular fire drills.
 These help children to understand what to do in an event of an emergency.
-The childminder works with the parents and children to settle them into her home.
-She looks at the children's interests and uses these to settle them in.
+The childminder works with the parents and children to settle them into his home.
+He looks at the children's interests and uses these to settle them in.
 The childminder works with the children to prepare them for school.
 Children go with the childminder on school and nursery runs and they get used to seeing the staff and the environment.
-The childminder also teaches them how to dress and undress and the routines they will have when they start school, which helps to prepare them well for this transition.
+The childminder also teaches children how to dress and undress and the routines they will have when they start school, which helps to prepare them well for this transition.

-The effectiveness of the leadership and management of the early years provision children.
-The childminder understands her role in meeting the safeguarding and welfare requirements.
+The effectiveness of the leadership and management of the early years provision

-The childminder has a good understanding of child protection and how to safeguard the children in her care.
-She is fully aware of who to report any concerns to and what she needs to look out for.
-Detailed risk assessments are in place and the childminder also carries out daily safety checks to make sure the learning environment is safe for the
+The childminder has a good understanding of child protection and how to safeguard the children in his care.
+He is fully aware of who to report any concerns to and what he needs to look out for.
+Detailed risk assessments are in place and the childminder also carries out daily safety checks to make sure the learning environment is safe for the children.
+The childminder understands his role in meeting the safeguarding and welfare requirements.
+Both assistants also have a secure knowledge and understanding of safeguarding and their role to protect the children in their care.
+The childminder monitors his assistants work through evaluations and observations.
+The childminder also encourages his assistants to attend further education training events to enhance their own knowledge.
+This is assessed through informal meetings to discuss their work practices.
+This benefits the children through the effective planning and activities that are being provided.
+All assistants are registered with Ofsted and suitability checks are carried out to make sure they are suitable to work with children.